ThamyHelaysa/portfolio/v2-blog/src/posts/fixing-waapi-csp-ios-safari/index.md

 1. Compromise my security and allow `'unsafe-inline'` (out of question);
 2. Abandon my abstraction with the `AnimationManager` (also out of question);
-3. *Or bypass `commitStyles` writing the final state by hand &larr;*
+3. Or bypass `commitStyles` writing the final state by hand. &larr;

-### The fix
+## The fix

 So instead of asking the browser: "Can you please commit the styles so the animation dont feel janky" (which would trigger the CSP check for 🍎) we can manually read the final keyframe and apply the properties to the element using our good ol' vanilla JS.

 As CSP will not block modifications in CSS Object Model (CSSOM) as stated here:

-***<a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/style-src" rel="noreferrer" target="_blank">
-styles properties that are set directly on the element's style property will not be blocked, allowing users to safely manipulate styles via JavaScript
+**<a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Security-Policy/style-src" rel="noreferrer" target="_blank">styles properties that are set directly on the element's style property will not be blocked, allowing users to safely manipulate styles via JavaScript</a>**
-</a>***

 We can continue with the logic, setting the styles using `element.style`: